lookit/lookit-docs/docs/source/researchers-using-platform.rst

     :width: 300
     :align: center

 If you have not previously logged in to Lookit (or Lookit staging), you should now see a message that 'Your request to join Experimenter has been submitted.
-You will receive a notification by email when this is completed.' like the image below. **Please tell us** once you have requested access so we can approve you promptly!
+You will receive a notification by email when this is completed.' **Please tell us** once you have requested access so we can approve you promptly!
 New researchers require approval to access Lookit, which is easy (one of us clicking a button) but not automatic.

 .. image:: _static/img/dashboard.png
     :alt: Login to experimenter image